romaninsh/dorm/docs/src/1-dataset.md

 ## Conclusion

-DataSet is a powerful concept that sets aside DORM from the usual ORM pattern.
+DataSet is a powerful concept that sets aside Vantage from the usual ORM pattern.
-`sql::Table` and `sql::Query` are the building blocks you interract with most often in DORM.
+`sql::Table` and `sql::Query` are the building blocks you interract with most often in Vantage.

 Understanding this would allow you to implement missing features (such as table grouping) and eventually devleop extensions for your data model.